YildiYun/yildiyun.github.io/README.md

 I'm currently training as an **IT Specialist for System Integration (Fachinformatiker für Systemintegration)** in Germany.

-I'm passionate about Linux, networking, system administration, virtualization, hardware diagnostics, and troubleshooting.
-This GitHub profile documents my personal homelab, technical experiments, and hands-on projects completed during my vocational training.
+I'm passionate about Windows, Linux, networking, system administration, virtualization, hardware diagnostics, and troubleshooting.
+This GitHub profile documents my personal homelab, technical experiments, and hands-on projects completed in my free time to tackle issues or optimisation possiblities I faced in every day live.

 ---

 ## 🖥️ About Me

 - 🎓 IT Specialist for System Integration (Vocational Training)
-- 🐧 Interested in Linux and Open Source
+- 🐧 Interested in Linux and Open Source alternatives
-- 🌐 Networking & Infrastructure Enthusiast
+- 🌐 Networking & Infrastructure
 - 🔧 Hardware Diagnostics & Repair
+- 🎮 Gaming Enthusiast
 - 📚 Continuous Learning through Practical Projects

 ---